MarkDC95/MarkDC95/README.md

 I'm **Mark Damien Chinnasamy**, I am a recent Electronic Engineering graduate and I'm  currently exploring careers in Software development and Embedded systems engineering.
 I enjoy learning about hardware, microcontrollers, as well integrating them into practical software applications.
-I have started learning courses in machine learning using tensorflow, and I am looking forward to learning how to deploy that within the programming architecture of an embedded system.
+I have started learning courses in machine learning using tensorflow, and I am looking forward to learning how to deploy that within the architecture of an embedded system.

 There is still a lot I dont know , and a lot I want to learn about.
 I think that GitHub will be a good place to document the highlights of my findings and experiences.

+Hope you enjoy and be kind :)
 <p/>

 # Current Priority List: